I vividly remember my early writing days.

-Now that you’re reasonably relaxed, remind yourself that you have a deadline to meet, a project to complete or a goal to accomplish.
-And in order to tackle this task well, you need to feel inspired.
+Now that you’re relaxed, remind yourself that you have a deadline to meet, a project to complete or a goal to accomplish.
+And to tackle this task well, you need to feel inspired.

-Don’t be surprised if in these few minutes, you’re able to come up with some interesting ideas that inspire you to start writing!
+Don’t be surprised if in these few minutes, you’re able to produce some interesting ideas that inspire you to start writing!

 When you are at peace and in-sync with your surroundings and your goals, you are bound to feel more motivated and inspired to create.